anjisuan783/mia/README.md

 nohup ./mia -l conf/log4cxx.properties -c conf/mia.cfg &
 ```

-Start players by http_server which is a very simple http server written by python.
+Start players by http_server which is a very simple http server written by python2.7.
 Or replace http_server with apache、ngnix etc.
 The web players pages are located in mia/www/srs_players